ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 GET http://localhost:8080/taskana/api/v1/tasks
 ```

+At this point, full Kadai REST-API functionality is available without security or authorization.
+They will be added in the next steps.

 ## Set up Kadai Security
 Our example application uses [ldap](https://ldap.com/learn-about-ldap/) for its authorization.
 First, add a ```security``` package into the ```com.example.demo``` package (in src/main/java/com/example/demo).
 The package will consist of one configurer class: BootWebSecurityConfigurer (will be replaced), and one example configuration ExampleWebSecurityConfig.
 The classes will be created in the next steps.

 ### Step 6: Add security dependencies and stop disabling security

-Add following dependencies to your pom:
+Add following dependencies to your pom and reload maven:
 ```
 <dependency>
     <groupId>org.springframework.ldap</groupId>